Type: High-frequency ERW pipe & API 5L ERW pipe

 |---|---|---|

-| Onshore pipelines within moderate pressure and temperature (API 5L gathering and transmission lines) | ERW Pipe | Stable wall thickness, consistent OD, reliable weld performance, and clear cost advantage for standard onshore applications. |
+| Onshore pipelines within moderate pressure and temperature (API 5L gathering and transmission lines) | ERW Steel Pipe | Stable wall thickness, consistent OD, reliable weld performance, and clear cost advantage for standard onshore applications. |

-| Water, gas and low-pressure fluid service (utilities, fire protection, cooling water) | ERW Pipe | Meets code requirements for low and medium pressure duties and avoids unnecessary seamless cost in non-critical services. |
+| Water, gas and low-pressure fluid service (utilities, fire protection, cooling water) | ERW Steel Pipe | Meets code requirements for low and medium pressure duties and avoids unnecessary seamless cost in non-critical services. |

-| Structural and mechanical applications (supports, frames, racks) | ERW Structural Pipe | Excellent dimensional control and straightness for static load-bearing structures with economical sourcing. |
+| Structural and mechanical applications (supports, frames, racks) | ERW Structural Steel Pipe | Excellent dimensional control and straightness for static load-bearing structures with economical sourcing. |

-| Standard pipe sizes up to approx. 24″ OD | ERW Pipe | Coil-based HF-ERW enables high output, shorter lead time, and lower unit cost for bulk project sizes. |
+| Standard pipe sizes up to approx. 24″ OD | ERW Steel Pipe | Coil-based HF-ERW enables high output, shorter lead time, and lower unit cost for bulk project sizes. |

-| High-temperature or very high-pressure services (boiler tubes, critical steam lines) | Seamless Pipe | More suitable for extreme pressure/temperature conditions where codes require additional safety margin. |
+| High-temperature or very high-pressure services (boiler tubes, critical steam lines) | Seamless Steel Pipe | More suitable for extreme pressure/temperature conditions where codes require additional safety margin. |

-| Severe sour service or fatigue-critical conditions (H₂S environments, cyclic loading) | Seamless Pipe | Often required by project specifications to reduce risk under sour service or high cyclic stress conditions. |
+| Severe sour service or fatigue-critical conditions (H₂S environments, cyclic loading) | Seamless Steel Pipe | Often required by project specifications to reduce risk under sour service or high cyclic stress conditions. |

 Practical engineering selection rule Prefer ERW Pipe where allowed Use ERW pipe wherever codes and client specifications permit, reserving seamless pipe only for genuinely critical services to optimize total project cost.

-ERW pipe pressure rating is not a single fixed value tied to the manufacturing label.
+ERW steel pipe pressure rating is not a single fixed value tied to the manufacturing label.
 Pressure capability is determined by the governing design code and inputs such as OD, wall thickness (schedule), grade/strength level, temperature derating, corrosion allowance, and the code factors used for the design check.
-For procurement alignment, the controllable “order-able” elements are the ERW pipe specification fields (standard, grade, size expression, testing scope, and documentation), which together support a pressure design verification under the project code.
+For procurement alignment, the controllable “order-able” elements are the ERW steel pipe specification fields (standard, grade, size expression, testing scope, and documentation), which together support a pressure design verification under the project code.

-Octal Steel supplies ERW pipe and API 5L ERW line pipe from qualified and audited mills, covering international standards for fluid service, line pipe, and structural use.
+Octal Steel supplies ERW steel pipe and API 5L ERW line pipe from qualified and audited mills, covering international standards for fluid service, line pipe, and structural use.

-Typical supply scope of ERW pipe:
+Typical supply scope of ERW steel pipe:

 • Outside Diameter: approx. 1/2″–24″ (21.3–610 mm)